kijanac/luz/README.rst

 Longer description coming soon!

 Basic usage: custom modules with luz.Module functionality.
+Simply define your model, inherit from luz.Module, and use model.train/model.test.

 Next level: simplified training algorithms with transforms and handlers.